 Options for medication

 Over-the-counter (OTC) medications may also help.
 Popular options include bismuth subsalicylate (Pepto-Bismol) and loperamide (Imodium A-D).
-These non-prescription drugs can be effective, but should only be used with your doctor’s approval.
+These nonprescription drugs can be effective, but they should only be used with your healthcare provider’s approval.

 You might also wish to take an OTC probiotic.
-These can help alleviate diarrhea by increasing the amount of good bacteria in your digestive system.
+These can help alleviate diarrhea by increasing the number of good bacteria in your digestive system.

 It’s common to experience diarrhea every now and then.
 If your diarrhea isn’t chronic or accompanied by other symptoms, you may wish to try apple cider vinegar or another at-home remedy.

-If you have diarrhea for more than three or four days, or if it’s accompanied by symptoms such as fever, a doctor’s visit may be a good idea.
-Your doctor can determine the cause of your diarrhea and recommend medications that can help you feel better.
-Diarrhea in babies and children always requires a doctor’s care.
+If you have diarrhea for more than 3 or 4 days, or if it’s accompanied by symptoms such as fever, seeing your healthcare provider may be a good idea.